aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to PPSM via Java or Online App" h2="WORDML to PPSM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert WORDML files to PPSM programmatically.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide an easy way to do this.
+The process can be broken down into a few simple steps.

+First, you need to load the WORDML file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a range of features for manipulating Word documents.
+Once the file is loaded, you can then convert it to HTML.

+Next, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a range of features for creating, editing, and manipulating PowerPoint presentations.
+Once the Presentation is created, you can write the HTML content into it and save it as a PPSM file.

-Often times developers have to convert WORDML file to PPSM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your WORDML file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPSM.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily convert WORDML files to PPSM programmatically.
+The process is simple and straightforward, and can be completed in just a few steps.
+With the powerful features of Aspose.Words for Java and Aspose.Slides for Java, developers can quickly and easily convert WORDML files to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}